Award-Winning Washington and Oregon Injury Lawyers

 Most dog bite claims are paid by the dog owner’s homeowners or renters insurance.
 The Insurance Information Institute’s annual analysis of homeowners liability claims consistently identifies dog bites as one of the largest single categories of paid loss.
 Average payouts have risen steadily over the past decade as medical costs and verdict values have climbed.

-Policy exclusions to watch for
+Insurance Policy Exclusions to Watch for

 • Breed exclusions: some policies exclude specific breeds (most commonly pit bulls, Rottweilers, German Shepherds, Dobermans, and Akitas).
 The dog owner may still be personally liable, but coverage may not respond.